This is follow up and based on Helm v3 First Alpha Release is Out blog post.

 Setting up Helm v3

-As we want to use both Helm v3 beta and Helm v2 in our setup, we need to perform a few additional steps to ensure both versions can run simultaneously:
+As we want to use both Helm v3 and Helm v2 in our setup, we need to perform a few additional steps to ensure both versions can run simultaneously:

 helm3and store it to your